 It is interesting to note this because I have not found any documented cases of these plants being used as a coffee substitute other than a few errant comments, on the internet, stating that early settlers used it as coffee.
 Nor have I found any uses for the berries as a food source by early inhabitants of Florida.
 Having processed the seeds myself I cannot imagine it to be very plausible that these small seeds would have been used as a coffee substitute because it would take a huge quantity of fruit.
 If any readers know of a source for documentation please email me your reference because I would love to know.

-For native plant gardeners, wildlife enthusiests, and lazy Florida gardeners (like myself) these low maintenance, native shrubs, are a wonderful addition to the landscape.
+For native plant gardeners, and wildlife enthusiasts, these low maintenance, native shrubs, are a wonderful addition to the landscape.
 Both species of these plants are lovely as understory shrubs for the shade of live oaks and other shady areas where most plants will not thrive.
 Whether it is in bloom, bearing fruit, or just showing its deep green foliage, wild coffee is a great landscape plant.

 Wild Coffee (Psychotria nervosa)

 Wild coffee is found naturally occurring in Florida hammocks and pinelands from Duval County south to Miami-Dade County.